 The Town Manager is responsible for the day-to-day operations of all departments within the Town.
 The Manager is the Town's Chief Administrator and is appointed by the Council.
 They are responsible for developing and executing the Town budget, overseeing the preparation of Town Council meeting agendas, and implementing the Council's vision for the Town of Leland.
-The Town Manager is assisted by a Deputy Town Manager and an Assistant Town Manager.
-The two are hired by the Town Manager and undertake special projects that cross departmental lines, as well as assist the Town Manager, as necessary, in implementing the goals of Council.
-The Deputy Town Manager supports the day-to-day operations of the Public Safety, Human Resources, Finance, Legal, Town Clerk, and Information Technology departments.
-The Assistant Town Manager oversees the day-to-day operations of the Public Services, Community Enrichment, Planning & Inspections, and Economic and Community Development departments.
+The Town Manager is assisted by a Deputy Town Manager and Assistant Town Manager.
+These positions are hired by the Town Manager and undertake special projects that cross departmental lines, as well as assist the Town Manager, as necessary, in implementing the goals of Council.
+The Deputy Town Manager oversees the day-to-day operations of the Public Safety, Human Resources, Town Clerk's office, Finance, Legal Services, Communications and Information Technology departments.
+The Assistant Town Manager oversees the day-to-day operations of the Public Works, Engineering, Parks Recreation and Cultural Resources, Planning & Inspections, and Economic and Community Development departments.